Barry M. Goldwater Scholarship for Excellence in Research

-Further information and applications are available at the Goldwater website.
+Further information and Pre-Applications are available at the Goldwater website.

-For more information, contact the Scholarship Opportunities Program at 949-824-0189.
-We are located within the Center for Excellence in Writing & Communication, on the first floor of Ayala Science Library (Building 520).
+Questions about the campus advising and endorsement (nomination) process may be directed to the Scholarship Opportunities Program at 949-824-0189 or firstname.lastname@example.org.
+We are located within the Center for Excellence in Writing & Communication, on the first floor of Science Library (Building 520).

 SOP is able to advise competitive undergraduate candidates at UC Irvine only.